Why Franchise Marketing is Different

 - Brand Standardization: All messaging, from national to local, should have the same brand elements.
-That means establishing clear guidelines (colors, logos, voice) and ensuring individual franchises don’t go rogue.
+That means establishing clear guidelines (colors, custom logos, voice) and ensuring individual franchises don’t go rogue.

 - Convenient Access to Marketing Materials: To make it easy to stay on brand, franchisees need access to marketing goods that will help them grow their business (without draining time and effort).
 Business cards, door hangers, brochures, flyers, promotional products, social media images, and newsletters can act as an excellent baseline.

 - Customizable Templates: Franchisees need the ability to craft local marketing initiatives that fit their customers.
 While logos and color schemes shouldn’t change, it helps to leave some variables open to personalization.
 Customizable templates make the balance possible.